All That You Must Know About The PACT Act – Vapor Products Added to PACT Requirements!

 To prevent the usage and traffic of interstate smoking and non-smoking tobacco products, the Attorney general has delegated the bureau of ATF (Alcohol, Tobacco and Firearms and Explosive) to administer the PACT Act as soon as possible.

-Under the act, the department is now fully responsible for governing the collection of taxes and trafficking of all tobacco products selling, buying and shipments.
-If required or found offence, they have all the liberty to act accordingly.
+Under the act, the department is now fully responsible for governing the collection of taxes and trafficking of all tobacco products sold, bought, and shipped.
+If required or found offense, they have all the liberty to act accordingly.

 What is the PACT Act?

 The PACT stands for Prevent All Cigarette Trafficking and has been a federal law (15 USC sections 375-377) since 2009.

 It is popularly known as the Jenkins Act, which came into existence to revise the governing of interstate profit of tobacco and smokeless tobacco sales tax formation and trafficking that happens directly or remotely.